DataPharm007/DataPharm007.GitHub.io/index.md

 - What schools are struggling the most?
 - How does class size affect college admission?
-- What are the top math schools in the state?
+- What are the top 4th grade math districts in the state?

 [Click to listen.](https://www.linkedin.com/posts/dr-joseph-adebayo_visualization-report-on-massachusetts-education-activity-7229480881587961856-gRnr?utm_source=share&utm_medium=member_desktop)
 ---